World's Largest Ball of Twine

 Artist Cher Olson (identified as the "Methodist minister's wife" by whoever picked up the phone at the Chamber of Commerce) has painted over 40 canvases, such as "American Gothic (with Twine Ball)," "The Scream (with Twine Ball)."

 We arrived late in the day, distracted further west by a giant Van Gogh easel and Prairie Dog Town.
-Linda and Jack Clover were hanging out at a picnic table next to the twine ball in 90 degree heat.
-Linda jumped up to greet us, all smiles, while Jack, irascible chief twine roller, muttered, "I told you they were coming.... you're two hours late...."
+Linda Clover and her husband Jack were hanging out at a picnic table next to the twine ball in 90 degree heat.
+Linda jumped up to greet us, all smiles, while Jack, irascible twine roller, muttered, "I told you they were coming.... you're two hours late...."
 We apologized and lamely explained our delays.
 It seems to be okay; there are plenty of other tourists stopping to drink in the Twine Ball vibes.

 Linda fills us in on the latest Twine-A-Thon festivities while Jack starts marching clockwise around the ball, spool in hand.
 We get an opportunity to add a couple of strands around the circumference.
 Then Cher Olson shows up, and walks us around town touring the art displays.
 She says they were created to help local children appreciate art.

 Across from the twine ball, in her studio, new paintings are underway.
 One completed masterpiece can no longer be exhibited publicly.
 It's an oil rendition of the nude statue of David, his privates hidden by a twine ball.
 It was only on display for a few weeks before a local women complained of the impropriety.
 After all, it was painted by a minister's wife.